BettercareHealth/bettercare/ebola-prevention-and-control/test-2.md

 5. Which clinical sign is common in patients with Ebola?
 	1. Fever
 	1. Jaundice
-c.
-Enlarged lymph nodes
+	1. Enlarged lymph nodes
-d.
-Oedema of the legs
+	1. Oedema of the legs
 6. How soon can a person become ill after contact with a patient with Ebola?
 	1. Within 24 hours
 	1. As early as 4 days